swatimirashi5/excel-multi-city-sales-dashboard/README.md

 # 📊 Multi-City Sales Performance Dashboard Using Excel with Automation

 ## Overview
-A corporate-style automated Excel dashboard for analyzing multi-city sales performance.
-Built using Excel formulas, Pivot Tables, Slicers, Charts, and VBA automation, it provides real-time KPI insights, target tracking, and executive-ready reporting.
+This project presents a **well-structured automated Excel dashboard** to analyze multi-city sales performance.
+By utilizing Excel formulas, Pivot Tables, Slicers, Charts, and VBA automation, it provides **real-time KPIs and easy-to-understand reporting**.

 > **Dataset:** Contains EmpCode, Sales Executive, Region, Day1–Day5 sales, and Sales Target (sourced from a public GitHub repository).